Would love your thoughts, please comment at the end of the post!

 In a more general sense, there are several reasons for this metallic taste in the mouth like sinus issues, pregnancy, food allergies or even poor oral health.

 This is very normal and goes away in time.
 A lot of patients have complained about it when drinking water.
-It is recommended trying an infused water with lemon, limes, cucumber, strawberry, and mint, etc. – Katelyn JM (US-RD Nutritionist)
+It is recommended to try infusing water with lemon, limes, cucumber, strawberry, and mint, etc. – Katelyn JM (US-RD Nutritionist)

-Caution- This condition can be diagnosed only after all lab results have been thoroughly reviewed and, your PCP is sure that this isn’t a temporary reaction to a medicine you are taking.1
+Caution- This condition can be diagnosed only after all lab results have been thoroughly reviewed and, your Primary Care Physician (PCP) is sure that this isn’t a temporary reaction to a medicine you are taking.

-- If you are less than three months out from gastric sleeve or bypass surgery, it is not likely related to zinc deficiency.
+- If you are less than three months out from gastric sleeve or bypass surgery, it is likely to be related to zinc deficiency.

 - It may also be related to your new vitamin/mineral routine.